boots-edu/textbook/source/text/2-loops/loops.md

 ## For Loops
 The other primary type of loop we will be discussing is the for loop.
 While you have seen for loops in other languages, they are somewhat different in typescript, and there are a couple of different versions.
-Let’s start with the simplest form.
+Let's start with the simplest form.

 ![](../../assets/images/forloop.jpg)
 * The initializer is simply a variable declaration and initialization like you might use elsewhere in the program.